MikeRaffa/netTTS/README.txt

 ## To Do

-* Timeout for request completion (mitigate DoS attack potential)
+* Timeout for request completion.
 * TLS security, host based keys.
 * Command line opts and/or TOML config
 * Listener IP address generality (all, specific ip(s)).
 * Verbose mode/logging
 * Arbitrary installation directory.
-* Get rid of cygwin for get/set scripts (only really needcs nc)
+* Get rid of cygwin for get/set scripts (only really needcs nc, so write C# nc)

 Ends here.